-Figure 4.4: Using a variable of sort mesg in a flawed version of Kerberos protocol where the initiator is able to check the validity of the ticket.
+Figure 4.4: Using a variable of sort mesg in a flawed version of Kerberos our protocol question incorrectly.
+Specifically, we have described a version of the protocol where the initiator is able to check the validity of the ticket.
 The attack we have in mind is one where the two encrypted keys received by the initiator are prepared by a key server instance, but one which does not agree with the initiator on b.
-However, the ticket would not match what the initiator expects in our expression of the initiator role.
+However, the ticket would not match what the initiator expects in our expression of the initiator role.1